typoverflow/typoverflow.github.io/_pages/about.md

 **Chen-Xiao Gao\***, Dmitry Shribak*, Yitong Li, Chenjun Xiao, Bo Dai

 [**Code**](https://github.com/haotiansun14/rl-rep) | [**Project**](https://haotiansun14.github.io/rl-rep-page/)
-- We leverages the flexibility of diffusion models by extracting diffusion spectral representations (Diff-SR) that capture the dynamics structure.
+- We leverages the flexibility of diffusion models and extract spectral representations (Diff-SR) that capture the dynamics structure.
-- Diff-SR is sufficient to represent the value function of any policy linearly, paving the way for efficient planning and exploration for diffusion-based RL.
+- Diff-SR is able to represent the value function of any policy sufficiently, paving the way for efficient planning and exploration for downstream RL optimization.
 </div>
 </div>